brandonmandzik/dtt-app/README.md

 ### **App.vue**

-App.vue is the main component that is injected to the index.html file.
-It taking care to display the correct components to the end-user with the help of the VueRouter.
+App.vue is the **main** **component** that is injected to the *index.html* file.
+It's taking care of displaying the correct components to the end-user with the help of the VueRouter.
 The VueRouter provides the tags:

 ```html
 <router-link to=""></router-link> // routing on click to a path from router.js
 <router-view/> // displays the mapped component
 ```

 They are used in the Navbar as the <a> tag.
-In the beginning we place our background video and make it fullscreen.
+In the beginning we place our **background video** and make it fullscreen.
-The footer displays all relatable links to the user.
+The **footer** displays all relatable links to the user.
 They are pulled from the routes[] array.
 The routes[] comes from the routes imported from routes.js.